survivor plants for every personality

 Avoid: Most flowering plants.

 You're a nurturer with a capital N. You love everything to death - literally.
 You over water, over fertilize, over fuss.
-Here are some indoor gardening plants that can best withstand the love you have to give (and don't mind being over watered):
+Here are some of the indoor plants that can best withstand the love you have to give (and don't mind being over watered):

 - Acorus: This grassy plant loves water - lots of water.
 The only trick to keeping it happy is to place it in an unheated room where it can stay cool.